Music in Vietnam: A Journey Through Tradition and Modern Trends

 2.6.
 Royal Music

-• Royal music belonged to feudalism, showed in festivals since Tran and Nguyen dynasties.
+• Royal music belonged to feudalism and has been shown in festivals since the Tran and Nguyen dynasties.

-• Hue royal music was recognized by UNESCO as an oral masterpiece and an intangible cultural heritage in 2003.
+• UNESCO recognized Hue royal music as an oral masterpiece and an intangible cultural heritage in 2003.

-• UNESCO evaluated that royal music was rare traditional music that could become the national music in Vietnam.
+• UNESCO evaluated royal music as a rare traditional music that could become the national music of Vietnam.

 2.7.
 Don Ca Tai Tu

-• It is a type of performance with a band, including Dan Kim, Dan Co, zither, monochord.
-Recently, the guitar has replaced monochord.
+• It is a type of performance with a band, including Dan Kim, Dan Co, zither, and monochord.
+Recently, the guitar has replaced the monochord.

-• Is a typical art including using music instrument and singing.
+• It is a typical art that includes using musical instruments and singing.

-• People in South Vietnam are good at Don Ca Tai Tu, and they often sing it after working.
+• People in South Vietnam are good at Don Ca Tai Tu and often sing it after working.

 • UNESCO recognized it as an intangible cultural heritage in 2013.